mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 }
 ```

 The name of the constructor arguments must be identical to the name of the properties.
 Only the matches arguments and properties will be processed during the hydration process.
-To be safe, ensure that the names of the target arguments are equal to the DbDataReader fields, no matter what.
+Therefore, to be safe, ensure that the names of the target arguments are equal to the DbDataReader fields, no matter what.

-It also important to take note that you can even combine the read-only fields and the public properties within the model.
+It also important to take note that you can even combine the constructor arguments together with the public properties within the model.
 See below.

 ```csharp
 public class Person